chat

 3. Keep It Fun

-Using a game like BINGO or a scavenger hunt that forces employees to dig into the security documentation to find policies like the minimum password character requirement gets them beyond the quick skim.
+Using a game like BINGO or a scavenger hunt that requires employees to dig into the security documentation to find policies like the minimum password character requirement gets them beyond the quick skim.
 You can also use online phishing quizzes or remote games like Kahoot to encourage participation.
-Rewarding participants with prizes will continue to reinforce good habits long after the month is over.

 4. Include Guest Speakers